Jonathan Alexander

 Jonathan Alexander (born October 2, 1967) is an American rhetorician and memoirist.
-He is Chancellor's Professor of English, Informatics, Education, and Gender & Sexuality Studies at the University of California, Irvine.
+He is Chancellor's Professor of English, Informatics, Education, and Gender & Sexuality Studies at the University of California, Irvine and currently serves as chair of the Department of English.
 His scholarly and creative work is situated at the intersections of digital culture, sexuality, and composition studies.
 For his work in cultural journalism and memoir, Tom Lutz, founding editor of the Los Angeles Review of Books, has called him "one of our finest essayists."

 Education

 Alexander received his BA in English and an MA and PhD in Comparative Literature (1993) from Louisiana State University.
 He studied with James Olney, who was the Voorhies Professor of English and an editor of The Southern Review.

 Academic contributions

 Alexander has worked primarily as an academic, scholar, higher educator, and administrator, with a current appointment at UC, Irvine.
 He also works across media.
-He is a frequent contributor to the Los Angeles Review of Books, where he serves as Young Adult Fiction section editor and the host of the video series, "Writing Sex."
-At UCI he is co-host of the podcast series "We Are UCI: Redefining Student Success for the 21st Century."
+He is a frequent contributor to the Los Angeles Review of Books, where he served as Young Adult Fiction section editor and the host of the video series, "Writing Sex."
+At UCI he was also co-host of the podcast series "We Are UCI: Redefining Student Success for the 21st Century."
 In 2019, he co-organized a poetry and art exhibit with artist Antoinette LaFarge called "Burning Time," an imagined memory project about Alexander's now deceased gay uncle, in which Alexander and LaFarge attempted to imagine and depict his possible mid-20th century life in New Orleans' French Quarter.